Tom Zohar

 Policy Reports

-Digital Inclusion and Labor Market Performance: An Experimental Evaluation — pilot project in Spain
+Digital Inclusion and Labor Market Performance: An Experimental Evaluation

 with Miguel Almunia and Aleksei Samkov